-C.6.2 Ukraine Russia war
+C.6.2 Ukraine Russia war and conflict in the Middle East

 On 24 February 2022, Russian troops started invading Ukraine.
 In response, multiple jurisdictions have imposed economic sanctions on Russia.
 The war in Ukraine and related events happen at a time of significant global uncertainty and economic volatility with rising commodity prices, supply chain shortages and inflationary pressure, weakening the global recovery post the pandemic.
+In October 2023, the Israel Palestine conflict erupted resulting in war in Gaza and increased politic instability in the entire area.
+Supply chains are further strained due to disrupted marine trading routes in the Suez Canal caused by Yemeni Houthi Rebels.

-The Directors have considered the potential impact of the Ukraine war on the entity.
+The Directors have considered the potential impact of these global political events on the entity.
 To date the Company has no known exposure to sanctioned entities or individuals, nor has it observed any adverse effects on the Company's operations or results.
 Management continue to monitor the situation and any potential impact on future results of the Company.